RedMser/broadcast-box/README.md

 to be simple to use and easily modifiable.
 We wrote Broadcast Box to show off some of the cutting edge tech that is coming to the broadcast space.

+This is a **custom fork** of the [original repository](https://github.com/Glimesh/broadcast-box) which makes the project easier to deploy for quick and hacky development among friends.
+It might be missing some features, or an overall polish on its frontend.
+I recommend the original project for a more professionally designed solution.

 Want to contribute to the development of Broadcast Box?
 See [Contributing](./CONTRIBUTING.md).

 ### Sub-second Latency